You’ll also need to have at least two witnesses, who will sign on your will as well. All parties must be present during this signing.

 Locate your will.

-Apply to the court for a grant of Probate – When a person is granted with the grant of Probate, he or she is allowed to administer the assets of the deceased.
+Apply to the court for a grant of Probate – When a person is granted the grant of Probate, he or she is allowed to administer the assets of the deceased.

 Call in your assets.